febuiles/tumble/README.markdown

     $ git clone git://github.com/febuiles/tumble.git

-Add it to your load list:
+Add it to your load list and require it:

     (add-to-list 'load-path "~/some_directory/tumble.el")
     (require 'tumble)

-Open tumble.el (this file) and modify the following variables:
+Open tumble.el and modify the following variables:

     (setq tumble-email "your_email@something.com")
     (setq tumble-password "your_password")